 The lapse assumptions used vary by product and by the duration of the policies, based on the results of annual experience studies.
 Expense assumptions reflect current and expected future expense levels and business volumes.
 Expert judgment is also used where deemed necessary.
-There is significant uncertainty around the long term per policy expense assumption due to the tactical and strategic opportunities currently being explored by the Company.
 Further detail is set out in Section D.2.6.